 "The timing is just really bad."

 "The timing is bad?"
 Lorelai asks.

 "And the bus ride to and from Hartford, it's like thirty minutes each way."

 "I can't believe what I'm hearing."

 "Lauren!"
-Lorelai yells, but Lauren was not stopping.
+Lorelai yells, but Lauren ignores her.

 "You don't know that I can't get into Harvard if I stay where I am."